synrc/storybook/README.md

 # N2O STORYBOOK

-This is an example of how integrating n2o elements into storybook environment.
+This is an example of how to integrate n2o elements into storybook environment.
 You can build your user interface based on n2o elements in isolation from the main application

 ## Intro